Lakeville road rage attack leaves man with 'significant injuries'; suspect has so far eluded capture

 The violent encounter occurred about 2 p.m. on Oct.
 27, police said in a Facebook posting that includes blurry surveillance images from the front of the store and a description of the suspect and his vehicle.

-Mark K. Henderson, of Burnsville, remains in Regions Hospital on Wednesday, where he continues to be treated for a broken thigh bone and various cuts and bruises to his face and elsewhere, his wife said.
+Mark K. Henderson of Burnsville remains in Regions Hospital on Wednesday, where he continues to be treated for a broken thigh bone and cuts and bruises to his face and elsewhere, his wife said.

-"It was just stupid and uncalled for," Henderson's wife, Sharon Henderson, told the Star Tribune.
+"It was just stupid and uncalled for," Henderson's wife, Sharon, told the Star Tribune.
 "He kept telling the guy, 'You know, we're not going to fight.' "

 But the other driver "was just so irate," she said, before describing the attack in detail based on her husband's account.